Wills, Trusts & Probate

 Can a trustee be held personally liable for mistakes?

-Can a trustee delegate their duties?
+Can a trustee delegate tasks to professionals?

 What happens if a trustee breaches their duties?